 Kirtan is the yoga of sound.
 It is a call and response form of singing meditation in Sanskrit, the ancient language of mantra.
 The mantras are sacred sounds and word formulas that were discovered by sages of India over 3,000 years ago.
 The word Kirtan has Vedic roots and it means "telling, narrating, describing’.
 It is a part of Bhakti Yoga or the yoga of devotion.
 Devotion means different things to different people.
 That might be God, nature, a religion or any practise that is sacred to you.
 Chanting creates internal peace, confidence and joy.
 It soothes restless minds, promotes clarity of focus and helps dissolve anger and anxiety.
 It is a loving act of kindness that connects us to the universal consciousness we all share.
 You don’t need to be a good singer to chant.
 This is not about giving a performance.
 The intention of Kirtan is to use the power of voice and mantra to meditate and come together in unity as one.
 It is a beautiful way to connect with the heart and generate a sense of wellbeing for oneself and others.

-£5 in advance or £7 on the door.
+£10 in advance (£5 members) or £12 on the door.
 All proceeds to support The Study Society charity which runs Colet House.
 Please see Study Society Events for Kirtan gathering dates and times.